mszegedy/august-cardsharp/setup.md

 allowed to inspect them.

 ### Forming the horoscope decks
-The dealer removes the top 43×N cards of the shuffled horoscope pile face up, where N is the number of players.
+The dealer removes the top 43×N cards of the shuffled horoscope pile face down, where N is the number of players.
 This collection of cards is then passed around counterclockwise between the players, starting with the dealer's right hand neighbor.
 Each player inspects the cards in the collection, selects a specific